Aaditatgithub/InboxIQ-Barclays-HackOHire-24/ReadMe.md

 - Fetch emails from Outlook based on categories (sales, marketing, support).
 - Forward selected emails to designated recipients.

+## Prerequisites
+- Ensure you have a M365 Tenant with registered devices via the admin center by hardware hash provisioning.
+Refer: [Windows Autopilot](https://learn.microsoft.com/en-us/autopilot/add-devices)
+- M365 products installed (outlook).
+- If you want

 ## Installation
 1. Clone the repository.
 2. Install dependencies using `npm install`.